jitesoft/docker-tesseract-ocr/README.md

 https://github.com/tesseract-ocr/tessdata_best
 https://github.com/tesseract-ocr/tessdata_fast

-It is also possible to just copy a traineddata file to the `/tessdata` directory of the container.
+It is also possible to just copy a traineddata file to the `/usr/local/share/tessdata` (`/usr/share/tessdata` on alpine) directory of the container.

 ## Example execution